Deducteam/lambdapi/doc/about.md

 ### A tool for interoperability of proof systems

-The ability to encode several rather different systems make of `lambdapi` (and its predecessor `Dedukti`) an ideal target for proof interoperability.
-Indeed, one can for example export a proof written in Matita (an implementation of the calculus of inductive constructions) to the OpenTheory format (shared  between several implementations of HOL).
+The ability to encode several rather different systems make of `lambdapi` an ideal target for proof interoperability.
+Indeed, one can for example export a proof written in [Matita](http://matita.cs.unibo.it/) (an implementation of the calculus of inductive constructions) to the [OpenTheory](http://www.gilith.com/opentheory/) format (shared  between several implementations of HOL).

 ### An interactive proof system